Fast protein folding is governed by memory-dependent friction

 \section{Discussion}

-We have extracted memory kernels from large-scale MD simulation trajectories of eight fast-folding proteins and found that, when measured in the $Q$ reaction coordinate, memory times are comparable to the protein folding and unfolding reaction times, and typically vastly exceed the transition path times.
-It is unclear what makes a good reaction coordinate \cite{Sali_1994,Du_1998}, and such a quality is often context-dependent.
-For example, a reaction coordinate might be optimized such that barrier-crossing states are most likely to be transition states \cite{Best_2005}. $Q$ has already been shown to exhibit this property \cite{Best_2013}.
-But such definitions do not say anything about dynamics.
-In the SI (Section 9), we show examples of $\Gamma(t)$ for other standard reaction coordinates, such as the end-to-end distance, radius of gyration, and the RMSD from the native state.
+We have extracted memory kernels from published large-scale MD simulation trajectories of eight fast-folding proteins \cite{Lindorff_2011} and found that, when measured in the $Q$ reaction coordinate, memory times are comparable to the protein folding and unfolding reaction times and typically vastly exceed the transition path times.
+There are different definitions of a good reaction coordinate \cite{Plotkin_1998, Sali_1994, Du_1998} and such a quality is often context-dependent.
+For example, a reaction coordinate might be optimised such that barrier-crossing states are most likely to be transition states \cite{Best_2005}, which has been shown to be the case for $Q$ \cite{Best_2013}.
+But such definitions do not say anything about whether the dynamics of such a reaction coordinate is Markovian, which we have shown here is certainly not the case for $Q$.
+In the Supplementary Information Section 10, we show examples of $\Gamma(t)$ for other standard reaction coordinates, such as the end-to-end distance, radius of gyration, and the RMSD from the native state.
 The resultant memory times span orders of magnitudes but are typical of the order of the diffusion time scale $\tau_{\text{D}}$.
-Therefore, none of these reaction coordinates can be considered a good reaction coordinate, insofar as optimizing for Markovianity is a viable measure of goodness.
-However, we have shown that it does not matter whether we have a good or bad reaction coordinate.
-So long as we have the appropriate non-Markovian framework for analysing protein folding trajectories, taken from either simulation or experiments \cite{Chung_2013, Chung_2012, Neupane_2016,Pirchi_2016, Aviram_2018}, we can accurately predict the folding kinetics of a protein.
-A simple multi-component, non-Markovian model is the most accurate for predicting the folding time's measure in the MD simulations.
+Therefore, none of these reaction coordinates can be considered a good reaction coordinate, insofar as optimising for Markovianity is a viable measure of goodness.
+However, as we demonstrate in this paper, it does not matter whether a reaction coordinate displays non-Markovian dynamics or not: As long as one uses the appropriate non-Markovian framework for analysing protein folding trajectories, taken from either simulation or experiments \cite{Chung_2013, Chung_2012, Neupane_2016,Pirchi_2016, Aviram_2018}, one can accurately predict the folding kinetics of a protein.
+In fact, we show that multi-exponential non-Markovian reaction rate theory reliably predicts folding and unfolding times from MD simulations.